 Please look at our updated curriculum information under the ‘Our School’ tab.
-We are gradually adding more information to this.
-Today you will find an English overview with recommended reads, websites and educational visits to support your child’s learning.
-Watch this space for a science update!
+We are adding more information to this.
+You will find an English and Science overview with recommended reads, websites and educational visits to support your child’s learning.

 Read Write Inc. Phonics Parents’ Meeting – Powerpoint.

 Here is a colour coded list of the most important spelling objectives taught to the children between Years 2 and 6.
 The colours tell you which year group the objective will be taught in, based on current curriculum expectations (although there is some overlap).
 The list is not exhaustive by any means, but it does detail the words that come up most frequently in standardised tests and those that the children use most frequently in their writing.
 The sheet is intended as a guide, not a list of spellings to learn by rote.
 If you would like to work with your child, please use the list as a starting point to investigate words that come under the objectives noted.
 Perhaps work together to create word clusters (a group of words that all contain the same letter string or spelling pattern).
 In Year 6 the children can be tested on any of these words.
 Usually the test is roughly split into thirds with a third (sometimes more) of words taken from the objectives from Year 2 to 4, a third or more from the Year 5 curriculum and then a scattering of tricky words and homophones from the Year 6 revision curriculum.
 The English language is complicated, so the children have their work cut out!

 Here is an overview of our RWI spelling programme, which is taught from Y2 to Y6.
 There is a weblink – which you can follow for more information.

 Here are the statutory word lists issues by the Department for Education.
 These are words that children should know on exit from Y4 and Y6.